chromium/chromium/content/test/data/attribution_reporting/simulator/README.md

         },

         // Optional uint64 formatted as a base-10 string.
 Defaults to null.
-        "debug_key": "987"
+        "debug_key": "987",
-      },

         // Optional dictionary of aggregation key identifiers and corresponding
         // key pieces.
-      "Attribution-Reporting-Register-Aggregatable-Source": {
+        "aggregation_keys": {
             // Value is uint128 formatted as a base-16 string.
             "a": "0x1"
+        }
       }
     }
   ],